Bioinformatics and Genetic Epidemiology (MSc)

 - present information, understanding and arguments using effective communication (written and oral) with awareness of intended audience

-This programme has been designed with the needs of academic research, the biotechnology, pharmaceutical and health care industries in mind.
-Instruction in computational and statistical biosciences will enable individuals to work effectively within a multidisciplinary bioinformatics arena.
+We are committed to developing transferable skills and to improving graduate employability.
+We want highly capable graduate informaticians who can fulfil the growing bioinformatics needs of local, national and international employers.
+That is why this programme has been designed with the needs of academic research, the biotechnology, pharmaceutical and health care industries in mind.
+Instruction in computational and statistical biosciences will enable you to work effectively within a multidisciplinary bioinformatics arena.

 More information about tuition fees and deposits, including for part-time and continuing students.